Frequently Asked Questions

 Merit awards based on your audition, which is uploaded directly to your application as a YouTube link or audio file.
 You do not need to fill out the financial aid portion of the application to be considered for a merit scholarship.

 Need-based scholarship support is awarded as work study.
-Work study students complete from 2 to 6 hours of assigned duties per week during the season, depending upon the amount of the award.
-Students may work as library, administrative, parking, or technical assistants, or as ushers.
+Work study students complete between 2 to 5 hours of assigned duties per week during the season, depending upon the amount of the award and program need.
+Students may work as music library assistants, administrative assistants, in parking, as technical assistants, or as ushers.
 Various other activities are available according to qualifications, including the New Music Ensemble (college students only).

 To be considered for need-based scholarship (work study) you must complete the financial aid portion of the online application.
 Many students receive a combination of merit awards and need-based aid.